See why Reno is the perfect spot to start all of your greatest adventures.

 Its proximity to the desert, lakes, rivers and the mountains, combined with its urban energy, means Reno truly is the ideal adventure hub.
 Just a short drive will have you under the stars in the Black Rock Desert or gliding through Lake Tahoe’s surreal waters.
 Return to Reno for an evening of good food and entertainment, from live music to casino shows your itinerary can be as full as you’d like it in this 24-hour city.
 Or spend the day as an urban explorer!
 Grab a craft beer at one of Reno’s many local breweries, immerse yourself in the city’s arts and culture scene or hit up some of the Biggest Little City’s Instagram-worthy spots such as the Reno Arch.

 The Black Rock Desert is best known as the home of Burning Man, but the Playa is open year-round.
-With over 200-sq miles of flat and open desert, the opportunities for adventure are endless.
+With more than 200 square miles of open desert, the opportunities for adventure are endless.
 Did you know the state of Nevada has more hot springs than any other?
 The Black Rock Desert is home to a few, so pack your swimsuit and soak it up.

 With very little light pollution, the night sky lights up on the Playa.
 Bring a telescope and your camera for some of the best stargazing in the West.
 Make a day of it and explore Guru Road, Pottery X and Soldier Meadow all located on the Burner Byway.